name-not-found/Transferencia-Radiativa/README.md

 ![result](img/res.png)

-As we can see, the model works to a point; we can now see how **light would be absorbed** by the cloud starting on the top.
+As we can see, the model works at certain point; we can now see how **light would be absorbed** by the cloud starting on the top.

 We used a high-density water cloud (the absoption cooeficcient is constant).